 San Francisco offers a number of grief services.
 Learn more.

 Drug and Alcohol Abuse

-The LGBTQ community does have a high number of people struggling with alcohol and drug abuse.
+The LGBTQI community does have a high number of people struggling with alcohol and drug abuse.
 For any depressed person, adding alcohol and drugs creates a difficult downward spiral and can lead to severe negative emotions and behaviors.

 San Francisco Suicide Prevention is about gay-friendly as it gets!
 We were founded by a gay man, and we have always had a high number of LGBTQ staff, volunteers and Board members.
 We have been here for the community for nearly 50 years.

 If you or a friend are feeling depressed, our staff and volunteers are here to help.
 Another great resource, especially for LGBTQI youth is the Trevor Project.
 And we always need volunteers to help on our programs.

 San Francisco Suicide Prevention’s LGBTQI Outreach program is supported by Grass Roots Gay Rights West, producers of REAL BAD.

 As part of that grant, SFSP conducted the attached research on San Francisco’s LGBTQI community.
 The research will give you a lot more information about feelings and attitudes within the LGBTQI community (February 2011).